2i2c-org/docs/user/get-started.md

 Depending on the configuration of your hub, a new server may start automatically when you log in that drops you into JupyterLab/RStudio.

-For other hubs, you will presented with a *Server Options* page where you can select the memory and CPU resources for your server.
+For other hubs, you will be presented with a *Server Options* page where you can select the memory and CPU resources for your server.
 You can also select the software environment that you would like to use.

 ![JupyterHub server options](/images/server-options.jpeg)